 Consultation and business planning

-First of all, our experts conduct a thorough analysis of the client’s business ideas and assess their viability from the perspective of the German market.
-At this stage, we help identify the most promising areas for investment based on current economic trends and the German regulatory framework.
+First of all, our experts carefully analyze the business ideas of the client and assess their feasibility from the position of the German market.
+At this stage, it is also possible to determine the most promising industries for investment, considering current economic trends and the German system of legal regulation.

 Legal support

-One of the key aspects of our work is legal support of the business registration process.
-This includes:
+One of the most important directions of our work is the legal support of the procedure concerning the registration of a business.
+It consists of:

-• Assistance in obtaining all required licences and permits.
+- Assistance in obtaining all licenses and permits.

-• Legal support for the purchase of an existing business, including due diligence of the legal cleanliness and financial condition of the acquired company.
+- Legal advice on buying an existing business, including due diligence of the legal cleanliness and financial condition of an acquired company.

 After establishing a business, our clients are fully supported in applying for a residence permit in Germany on the basis of their business activities.
 We help: